kakopappa/arduino-esp8266-alexa-wemo-switch/README.md

 Box
 =======

-I wanted to build a cheap swich that can be controlled by Amazon Alexa.
+I wanted to build a cheap swich that can be controlled by Amazon Alexa by emulating a delkin device.

 Parts you need